Hydroxocobalamin (Vitamin B12) for Septic Shock

 The concept of metabolic resuscitation has been around for several years.
-Unfortunately, the data for the utilization of ascorbic acid, thiamine, and glucocorticoids has not been as robust as we would like.
-There have been challenges replicating the miraculous data seen in the first trial in every subsequent trial performed thereafter.
-There have been numerous limitations to those RCT’s, but everyone can agree that it’s not as beneficial to everyone as we would like.
+Unfortunately, the data for using ascorbic acid, thiamine, and glucocorticoids has not been as robust as we would like.
+There have been challenges replicating the miraculous data seen in the first trial in every subsequent trial performed after that.
+There have been numerous limitations to those RCTs, but everyone can agree that they could be more beneficial to everyone.
 I’ve gone deeper into that topic HERE.
-In this post, I will be discussing using vitamin B12 in septic shock.
+In this post, I will discuss using vitamin B12 in septic shock.

-As I would always mention in posts, podcasts, and videos related to metabolic resuscitation, I really want these therapies to work.
-After all, using cheap and readily available products such as vitamin c, thiamine, glucocorticoids and now vitamin b12 in septic shock should be something we are all rooting for.
-The demographics of those who read the content I create show that 85% of you all are from the United States.
-I’ll try to find the citations for you all but sepsis accounts for almost 20% of the world deaths.
-The rest of the world will not have the financial resources to be able to administer the next monoclonal antibody agent or whatever that will be the “next big thing” for sepsis.
-They’re going to benefit more from something more reasonable which is why I am happy researchers are still experimenting with things we have on the shelf.
+As I always mentioned in posts, podcasts, and videos about metabolic resuscitation, I want these therapies to work.
+After all, using cheap and readily available products such as vitamin C, thiamine, glucocorticoids, and now vitamin b12 in septic shock should be something we are all rooting for.
+The demographics of those who read the content I create show that 85% of you are from the United States.
+I’ll try to find the citations for you all, but sepsis accounts for almost 20% of deaths worldwide.
+The rest of the world will not have the financial resources to administer the next monoclonal antibody agent or the “next big thing” for sepsis.
+They’re going to benefit more from something more reasonable, so I am happy researchers are still experimenting with things we have on the shelf.

 What is the Vitamin B12 Dose used in Septic Shock?

 The authors provided the patients with 5gm of IV vitamin B12.
-For context, the over the counter variants of vitamin B12 come in 5000, 1000, and 500mcg.
-Of these, the largest is obviously the 5000mcg.
+For context, the over-the-counter variants of vitamin B12 come in 5000, 1000, and 500mcg.
+Of these, the largest is the 5000mcg.
 Well, 5000mcg is 5mg.
 Here, patients were given 5gm.
-That’s whole lot more.
+That’s a whole lot more.
 Why did the authors choose to go with 5gm as their dose?
-Here I am going to have to speculate certain things.
-First, the aforementioned cyanokit is already 5gm.
+Here I am going to have to speculate on certain things.
+First, the cyanokit above is already 5gm.
 This is convenient as it is already prepared and can be purchased.
-No fancy compounding pharmacy needed.
-Second, There’s plenty of data out there for a lack of harm utilizing this dose, again, because of cyanokit.
-As a matter of fact, if you type in cyanokit into the search bar for the paper, it is not mentioned once.
-Digging in a bit deeper, Cyanokit is mentioned on the study protocol on clinicaltrials.gov HERE.
+No fancy compounding pharmacy is needed.
+Second, There’s plenty of data out there for lack of harm utilizing this dose because of cyanokit.
+If you type in cyanokit into the search bar for the paper, it is not mentioned once.
+Digging in a bit deeper, Cyanokit is mentioned in the study protocol on clinicaltrials.gov HERE.

 Why Should Vitamin B12 Work for Septic Shock?

-At this point we all have been beat over the head with the fact that septic shock is a distributive type of shock.
+At this point, we all have been beaten over the head because septic shock is a distributive type of shock.
 This means that the patients vasodilate.
 If we look at the basic hemodynamics equation that I repetitively teach people is that MAP = CO x SVR.
 SVR stands for systemic vascular resistance.
-In septic shock the problem is that the SVR hits the ground.
+In septic shock, the problem is that the SVR hits the ground.
 They vasodilate too much.

 The Intravenous Hydroxocobalamin in Septic Shock Trial